microsoft/aed-go-learn-content/write-test-program/includes/2-project-tests.md

 }
 ```

-Open a terminal, and make sure at the `$GOPATH/src/bankcore/` location, then run the following command:
+Open a terminal, and make sure at the `$GOPATH/src/bankcore/` location, then use the following command to run the tests in verbose mode:

 ```sh
 go test -v